CMATERJU-BIOINFO/SIP-BERT/Readme.md

 Benchmark datasets and all SIP-BERT models are available in this repository.

 ## Input Data Structure
-Organize your data as follows for each species (Human, Yeast, Fruitfly, Mouse):
+Protein self interaction data have been organized as follows for each species (Human, Yeast, Fruitfly, Mouse):
 ```
 Dataset/{Species}
 ├── GO_annotation_{species}.csv